-recognized this "rollover risk" arising from short-term debt.2 Diamond (1991) and Titman (1992) show that in the presence of credit market frictions, firms may face difficulty in rolling over maturing short-term debt, especially if refinancing coincides with a deterioration in either firm fundamentals or credit market conditions.
-Recent theoretical literature argues that rollover risk may itself be an additional source of credit risk, because it increases the possibility of a run on the firm (see He and Xiong (2012a), Morris and Shin (2009)), and exacerbates the conflict of interests between shareholders and debtholders (He and Xiong (2012b)).
+The collapse of financial institutions such as Bear Stearns and Lehman Brothers during the recent financial crisis has once again focused attention on the risks arising from short-term debt.
+It is now universally acknowledged that the proximate cause for the failure of the two institutions was their over-reliance on short-term debt which they were unable to roll over due to a fall in collateral values (e.g., Brunnermeier (2009)).
+The theoretical literature has long recognized this "rollover risk" arising from short-term debt.
+Diamond (1991) and Titman (1992) show that in the presence of credit market frictions, firms may face difficulty in rolling over maturing short-term debt, especially if refinancing coincides with a deterioration in either firm fundamentals or credit market conditions.
+Recent theoretical literature argues that rollover risk may itself be an additional source of credit risk, because it increases the possibility of a run on the firm (see He and Xiong (2012a), and Morris and Shin (2009)), and exacerbates the conflict of interests between shareholders and debtholders (He and Xiong (2012b)).

-Are the collapses of Bear Stearns and Lehman Brothers isolated incidents that occurred during periods of unprecedented stress in credit markets, or is there a systemic causal relation between a firm's debt maturity structure and its credit quality?
-Despite a large body of theoretical literature that argues the answer is yes, surprisingly, there is no empirical study that directly addresses this question.
-Identifying such a causal link is challenging because a firm's debt maturity structure is itself endogenous and may be determined by the same underlying risk characteristics that affect the firm's credit quality.
+Are the collapses of Bear Stearns and Lehman Brothers isolated incidents that occurred during periods of unprecedented stress in credit markets, or is there a systemic causal relationship between a firm's debt maturity structure and its credit quality?
+Despite a large body of theoretical literature which argues that the answer is yes, surprisingly, there is no empirical study that directly addresses this question.
+Identifying such a causal link is challenging because a firm's debt maturity structure is itself endogenous, and may be determined by the same underlying risk characteristics that also affect the firm's credit quality.
 Moreover, the firm's credit quality may directly affect its debt maturity structure (see Diamond (1991)), giving rise to potential reverse causality concerns.